Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Introduction

 \section{Introduction}

-When comparing different probabilistic models, we are often interested in their predictive performance for new, unseen data.
-We cannot compute the predictive performance for unseen data directly.
-We can estimate it using, for example, cross-validation \citep{Geisser:1975,Geisser+Eddy:1979} and then, in the model comparison, take into account the uncertainty related to the difference of the predictive performance estimates for the different models \citep{Vehtari+Lampinen:2002,Vehtari+Ojanen:2012}.
-To draw rigorous conclusions about the model comparison results, we need to assess the accuracy of the estimated uncertainty.
-How well does the estimated uncertainty work when repeatedly applied in a new, comparable problem?
-Can there be some settings in which the uncertainty is, in general, poorly estimated?
-Are there some general characteristics that make it hard to estimate the uncertainty?
+We are often interested in the predictive performance of Bayesian models for new, unseen data.
+Given two models, we are then also interested in comparing the predictive performances and the probability that one has better predictive performance than the other model.
+We cannot directly compute the predictive performance for unseen data.
+We can estimate it using, for example, cross-validation \citep{Geisser:1975,Geisser+Eddy:1979,Gelfand+Dey+Chang:1992,Bernardo+Smith:1994,Gelfand:1996,Vehtari+Ojanen:2012} and then, in the model comparison, take into account the uncertainty related to the difference of the predictive performance estimates for the different models \citep{Vehtari+Lampinen:2002,Vehtari+Ojanen:2012}.

-Figure~\ref{fig_intro} illustrates the joint distribution of the difference in the predictive performance and its leave-one-out cross-validation (LOO-CV) estimate for multiple data sets in three different problem settings: (1) clear difference in the performance of the models, (2) small difference in the performance of the models, and (3) model misspecification due to outliers in the data not captured by the models.
-When estimating the related uncertainty in model comparison with cross-validation, it is often assumed that the empirical standard deviation does a good job at quantifying the uncertainty, such as in the clear case in Figure~\ref{fig_intro}.
-However, the behaviour is different in the other two illustrated settings, and as can be seen, the uncertainty estimates can be unreliable in these settings.